-The National Plan for the Conservation and Management of Elasmobranchs in Peru is in the process of review and implementation.
-However, we know little about guitarfish, and although landings of these species remain low it has an important role within the ecosystem.
-Moreover, it is not confirmed how many species are involved, which is necessary for management measures.
-The research is aimed to fill these information gaps and contribute to the conservation of these elasmobranch species.
+The National Plan for the Conservation and Management of Elasmobranchs in Peru is in the process of being reviewed and implemented.
+However, we know little about guitarfish and although landings of guitarfish species remain low, these elasmobranchs play an important role in the ecosystem.
+Moreover, it has not been confirmed how many species are involved and this information is necessary for management measures.
+Our research aims to fill this gap and contribute to the conservation of the guitarfish species involved.

-Peru has registered five species of guitarfishes.
-According to the IUCN Red List of Threatened Species four of them are listed as Data Deficient and one as Near Threatened.
+Peru has registered five species of guitarfish.
+According to the IUCN Red List of Threatened Species, four of them are listed as Data Deficient and one as Near Threatened.
 Guitarfish are caught mainly during the southern summer by fishers working along the Peruvian coast.
 These species have been eaten from ancient times to the present day, and guitarfish is one of the most requested traditional dishes in northern Peru.
-However, although the literature identifies the presence of five species in Peru, we do not know all species which are caught by fishers, or if the current levels of landings are affecting guitarfish populations.
-Data gaps about the correct identification of guitarfish and their fisheries make it difficult to apply adequate fisheries management.
-Therefore, this project aims to generate a baseline on the correct identification and fisheries data of guitarfish, so that they can be incorporated into the National Action Plan for the Conservation and Management of Sharks, Rays and related species in Peru (NAP Peru).
-It also aims to study future trends so that decision makers can address the problem and propose fisheries management measures to ensure fishery sustainability.
-However, the use of guitarfishes provides economic income to artisanal fishers at several locations, so any conservation measure proposed also needs to take into account the effects that this can represent for humans.
+However, although the literature identifies the presence of five species in Peru, we do not know the species that are caught by fishers or whether the current level of landings is affecting guitarfish populations.
+Data gaps relating to the correct identification of guitarfish and which species are being caught make it difficult to apply adequate fisheries management.
+Therefore this project aims to generate a baseline for the correct identification and fisheries data of guitarfish, so that they can be incorporated into the National Action Plan for the Conservation and Management of Sharks, Rays and Related Species in Peru (NAP Peru).
+It also aims to study future trends so that decision-makers can address the problem and propose fisheries management measures to ensure the fishery is sustainable.
+However, the trade in guitarfish provides economic income to artisanal fishers at several locations, so any conservation measures proposed also need to take into account the effects that may follow for humans.

 Demian’s team is developing tools that help border control officers identify illegal shark products.
 His project is sifting through ‘rhino ray’ DNA sequences looking for differences in code between the guitarfishes, giant guitarfishes and wedgefishes nicknamed for their pointy snouts (and Endangered status).
 Months of testing will help ensure only rhino ray DNA is targeted before the team flies to Hong Kong to help officials use a portable DNA tester.
 This project will add to the arsenal currently being used to identify illegal shark fins moving across borders, and help stop the trafficking of ‘rhino ray’ fins.